nuentsa/distraction-free-page/README.md

 # A Simple Distraction-Free Page with your message

 Use this application to display a focus-oriented message in a large format on your screen.
-Keep &n important reminder or motivational quote visible while you work or when you are attempted to use your phone.
+Keep an important reminder or motivational quote visible while you work or when you are attempted to use your phone.

 # How to Run the Application